SFU-Archives/archivematica-manual/processing-configurations/overview.md

 | [prc_encr_dipMNL_str](prc-encr-dipmnl-str) | Encrypted storage, DIP (redacted) created manually outside Archivematica, do not send DIP to AtoM |
 | [prc_encr_dipAM_str](prc-encr-dipam-str.md) | Encrypted storage, normalize for access, do not send DIP to AtoM |

-Use these configs for fully processed AIPs, i.e. contents will not require further action or changes.
+Use these configs for fully processed AIPs, i.e. the contents have been appraised, selected and arranged and will not require further action or changes.

 The main variables are whether to:
 - Store encrypted or open.
 - Create DIPs via Archivematica or manually or not at all.
 - Send DIPs to AtoM or not.

-Pending review materials should be stored encrypted.
+Materials with `access status` = "pending review" should be stored encrypted.

+All packages will be normalized for preservation.

 If DIPs are created, they are stored.
-DIPs for restricted materials may be created by making a redacted copy outside Archivematica; see the [DIP management section](../dip-management/overview.md).
+DIPs for restricted materials may be created by making a redacted copy outside Archivematica; see the [DIP management section](../dip-management/overview.md) for more detail.

 ###### Last updated: Mar 28, 2023